keyes-timothy/tidytof/README.md

 #### Pre-processing with `tof_preprocess`

-Generally, the raw ion counts for each analyte measured on a mass cytometer need to be transformed before CyTOF data analysis.
+Generally, the raw ion counts for each analyte measured on a mass cytometer need to be transformed before cytometry data analysis.
 Common preprocessing steps may include variance-stabilizing transformations - such as the hyperbolic arcsine (arcsinh) transformation or a log transformation - scaling/centering, and/or denoising.